sebasmos/PneumApp/README.md

 Update dependencies with `npm install` and `npm upgrade`.

-Mind that you must keep React navication with version 3.0.4.
+Mind that you must keep React navigation with version 3.0.4.

 ## Set-up 🤬